 Since earthquakes occur without warning, it will be hard to determine the extent of the impacted area immediately after the event.
-If not felt at the State EOC, reports of an earthquake will come in through a myriad of sources including emergency operations centers, citizens, law enforcement dispatchers and news reporters.
+If not felt at the State EOC, reports of an earthquake will come in through a myriad of sources including emergency operations centers, citizens, law enforcement dispatchers, USGS reports, social media, and news reporters.

 It will be essential to determine the reported distribution and intensity of the shaking to develop a map indicating where the most significant damage is located.
 There are several tools which can help determine the location of the epicenter of the earthquake, as well as the distribution of the intensity of the shaking.
-The United State Geological Survey (USGS) website contains real time plots depicting all recent earthquakes in the US Additionally, within tens of minutes of the earthquake occurring, the USGS's "Did You Feel it" page will contain plots showing the spatial distribution of shaking, reported by website users.
+The United State Geological Survey (USGS) website contains real time plots depicting all recent earthquakes in the US.
+Soon after the earthquake occurring, the USGS's "Did You Feel it" page will contain plots showing the spatial distribution of shaking, reported by website users.
 This plot will assist in determining which areas were most affected and where any State resources and personnel will need to be deployed.

-Once sufficient information on the impact of the earthquake is known, the SERT Leader will determine if it is necessary to activate the State EOC.
+Once sufficient information on the impact of the earthquake is known, the SERT Leader will determine if it is necessary to activate elevate the State EOC from Normal Operations to an Enhanced Watch or SERT Activation.
 Limited impacts and damage may only result in a partial activation of the State EOC, while extensive damage and request for State aid will likely result in a full-scale activation.
-In the event of a full scale activation, the necessary SERT agencies will report to the State EOC and the (NCEM) Field Branch offices will become Regional Coordination Centers (RCCs).
-These RCCs will serve as a control center for the distribution of information and resources in the RCC's area.
-RCCs that are not impacted will be prepared for deployment and other support to the impacted RCC.
+In the event of a full scale SERT Activation, the necessary SERT agencies will report to the State EOC